ryanghoward/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - Closure is used in the console.log when we pass in the "${name}" parameter from the "personalDice" function above it
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - The first time dansRoll is called, the 'personalDice()' function in invoked and the 'function()' function generates a random number and then the 'personalDice' parameter and the random number generated are passed through the string literal and the console.log.
+Both times dansRoll() is called, everything executes except the random number generated will remain the same.
+The number supplied to the string literal will be the only thing that changes.
 c.
 What is the lexical scope of `newRoll`?